thoughtbot/clearance/README.md

 See [lib/clearance/user.rb](/lib/clearance/user.rb) for the default behavior.
 You can override those methods as needed.

+Note that there are some model-level validations (see above link for detail) which the `Clearance::User` module will add to the configured model class and which may conflict with or duplicate already present validations on the `email` and `password` attributes.
+Over-riding the `email_optional?` or `skip_password_validation?` methods to return `true` will disable those validations from being added.

 ### Deliver Email in Background Job

 Clearance has a password reset mailer.
 If you are using Rails 4.2 and Clearance